All comparisonsEmail / Inbox tools

 Rule: If the email system cannot create complex rule-based folders and automation across multiple accounts, HEY fails first.

-Why Outlook fits power users
+Why Outlook fits Power users better

 Where Outlook wins